dulikagamage/COMP3005-Assignment03/README.md

 Program Description: A program that interacts with PostgreSQL to manipulate student data.

 ## How to use the program:
-  Ensure PostgreSQL is running on your localhost.\n
+  Ensure PostgreSQL is running on your localhost.
-  In pgAdmin4, create a database called "Assignment03" Run the following query to create the table:
+  In pgAdmin4, create a database called "Assignment03"
+  Run the following query to create the table:

       CREATE TABLE students (
         student_id serial PRIMARY KEY,